Discuss the composition of this song.

 Tell us what makes this song unique from others.

-Tell us the subject matter of most of your compositions.
+Tell us the subject matter of most of your composition.

 State the links to your social media and stores.